- What is a transcript?

 - if your transcript is to be mailed, state whether you require standard postage, Express Post or Registered Mail.

-3. After placing the order, pay for your transcript(s) at the Cashiers Office in the Registry Building:
+3. After placing the order, pay for your transcript(s) at the Cashiers Office in the Union Building:

 - by phone on (08) 8201 3146 using a credit card (Visa or Mastercard);

 - by fax on (08) 8201 3685 providing your credit card details (Visa or Mastercard);